Cardio or Resistance Training For

 (For those who worry) Male’s muscles will naturally grow in size and be visibly bigger due to the high level of testosterone, whereas lean muscle in females will naturally replace body fat, appearing lean rather than ‘bulky’ due to their lack of male hormone.

-Resistance training has also been shown to decrease the risk of heart disease by:
+Resistance training has also been shown to have some of the below benefits:

 – Lowering body fat